 Summary

-Under data privacy laws like the CPRA and the GDPR, sensitive personal information is a distinct category of personal information, and businesses must handle it with additional safeguards.
+Under privacy laws like the CCPA and the GDPR, sensitive personal information is a distinct category of data, and businesses must handle it with additional safeguards.

-Because sensitive data includes vulnerable details like a person’s beliefs, sexual orientation, political affiliations, or race, exposing the data could cause harm to the user, like:
+Because sensitive data includes vulnerable details like a person’s beliefs, sexual orientation, political affiliations, or race, exposing the data could cause harm to the user, including:

 - Discrimination